aspia-zra/SDGP/README.md

 ## What's left:
-TESTING:
+- TESTING:
 (manual and automated test plans)
-REPORT: (scope, eval and diagrams, adding use case methods and diagram descriptions)
+- REPORT: (scope, eval and diagrams, adding use case methods and diagram descriptions)
-SLIDES: (will do thursday together)
+- SLIDES: (will do thursday together)
-INDIVIDUAL ASSIGNMENTS (azra complete)
+- INDIVIDUAL ASSIGNMENTS (azra complete)
-ADD CVs
+- ADD CVs

+ ## TO REVIEW
+ - sustainability
+ - has our work met the requirements